-These services may include academic and nonacademic supports that focus on accelerating student growth to make progress towards grade level and addressing barriers preventing students from accessing core instruction.
-The intent is for LAP-served students to increase academic growth during the period of time they are provided services.
+These services may include academic and nonacademic supports that focus on accelerating student growth to help students make progress towards grade level academic standards and addressing barriers preventing students from accessing core instruction.
+The intent is for accelerated academic growth for LAP-served students to increase academic growth during the period of time they are provided services.